fuzzylabs/incrementalPCA-kotlin/README.md

 and specify the library as a dependency
 ```
 	dependencies {
-	        implementation 'com.github.fuzzylabs:IncrementalPCA-kotlin:master-SNAPSHOT'
+	        implementation 'com.github.fuzzylabs:incrementalPCA-kotlin:master-SNAPSHOT'
 	}
 ```

-If you are not using Gradle, for other options, visit [package repository](https://jitpack.io/#fuzzylabs/IncrementalPCA-kotlin).
+If you are not using Gradle, for other options, visit [package repository](https://jitpack.io/#fuzzylabs/incrementalPCA-kotlin).

 ## Usage